oskardudycz/event-driven.io/content/posts/2024-02-17--closing_the_books_in_practice/index.en.md

 Yes, there's no spoon.

-**Let's use a scenario close to a financial domain but not the same, plus not tied to a specific period: cashiers in stores** (also used in the original article above).
+**Let's use a scenario close to a financial domain but not the same, plus not tied to a specific time period: cashiers in stores** (also used in the original article above).
 We could try to model that by keeping all transactions for the particular cash register on the same stream, but if we're building a system for bigger department stores, then that could quickly escalate.
 We might end up with a stream containing thousands of events.
 That quickly could make our processing inefficient and unmanageable.

 **Yet, if we talked with our domain experts, we could realise this is not how our business works.** All payments are registered by specific cashiers, and the cashiers care only about what has happened in their shift.
 They don't need to know the entire history of transactions, just the starting amount of cash in the drawer  (called _float_) that was left from the previous shift.